LauraJimenezB/REST-API-Nerdery-Challenge/README.md

   `POST` /api/posts/:id/comments
   * Create a comment for the selected post
   * Required input: only content is requires
-    * If you  want to save your comment as a draft: `"published": false`
+    * If you  want to save your comment as a draft: `"published": false`, otherwise it will be set to true
+    * As a draft it cannot be seen in "allComments"
    ```sh
    {
       "content":